krogsater/krogsater/README.md

 - Computer science student @ OsloMet
 - 5+ years of work experience in IT & Development
-- MSc International Business & Marketing @ NTNU
+- M.Sc.
+International Business & Marketing @ NTNU
 - Bachelor in Innovation & Entrepreneurship @ NTNU
 - Easiest to reach me on [LinkedIn](https://www.linkedin.com/in/krogsater)